-- Projection of future cash flows are modelled from portfolio data, contract parameters, Economic (e.g. interest rate) and non-economic assumptions (technical and expense assumptions). - Cash Flows are discounted using the risk-free yield curve: - > EIOPA_RFR_20181231_EUR_Zero Coupons Bond Curve Without Volatility Adjustment - Regarding cash-flows projection model, starting 4Q2018, the Unemployment Cover (UN) and Temporary Total Disability Cover (TTD) have been modelled separately, in order to comply with Solvency II line of business classification where Unemployment Benefit is classified under Non-Life Business.
+- Projection of future cash flows are modelled from portfolio data, contract parameters, Economic (e.g. interest rate) and non-economic assumptions (technical and expense assumptions). - Cash Flows are discounted using the risk-free yield curve: - > EIOPA_RFR_20181231_EUR_Zero Coupons Bond Curve Without Volatility Adjustment - Age limitations attached to TTD and UN covers have been implemented in the model to exclude any cashflow attached to these benefits after the maximum age is reached.
+The "excluded" cash-flow attached to TTD and UN is transferred to the Death benefit. - Regarding cash-flows projection model, starting 4Q2018, the Unemployment Cover (UN) and Temporary Total Disability Cover (TTD) have been modelled separately, in order to comply with Solvency II line of business classification where Unemployment Benefit is classified under Non-Life Business.
 Previous practice, where Unemployment and Total Disability covers were modelled together, by exception, according to the proportionality principle referred to under Article 56 of Directive 2009/138/EC, has been abandoned. - In addition, age limitations attached to TTD and UN covers have been implemented in the model to exclude any cash-flow attached to these benefits after the maximum age is reached.
 The "excluded" cash-flow attached to TTD and UN is transferred to the Death benefit.